LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson19.rst

   </li>

 * Know how to use local variables `index`, `first`, `last`, `even`, `odd`.
-* Attribute directives alter the behavior of HTML elements.
-* Many attribute directives can be applied to one host element.
 * click handlers
 * data binding / user input